-The new Honey Badger DPB has six PCI-E connectors, three on the A-side are adopted to interface with the compute module through Honey Badger baseboard.
+The new Honey Badger DPB has six PCI-E connectors, three on the A-side are adopted to interface with the system through the Honey Badger baseboard.
 Three on the B-side are reserved for future use.
-These straddle-type connectors are mated with 1mm pitch golden finger contacts and are PCI-E Gen3 capable.
+These straddle-type connectors are mated with 1mm pitch gold finger contacts and are PCI-E Gen3 capable.
 From left to right, the connectors are: